Exploring New Mexico - Land of Enchantment

 DAY 2

-After breakfast we will pack up and head out for paddle boarding on the Rio Grande River.
+After breakfast we will pack up and head out for kayaking on the Rio Grande River.
 The Rio Grande is the reason Albuquerque is located where it is, and our paddling trip is down a stretch of river that encompasses the area where the Coronado campaign wintered in 1540.
 We will put in among a beautiful stand of cottonwoods in Algodones, then traverse approximately 8 miles of remarkably secluded Rio Grande valley.
 The river is wide, and the waters are gentle in this section of the river.
 After finishing our float, we will head to the El Malpais National Monument for another type of river.
 This time, it’s an ancient lava flow.
 We will explore one of the newest flows just 3,000 years old.
 Overnight, Grants NM (B, L, D)

 DAY 3